 Ask the students to do the following:

 - Write a short, 1-2 page comic book that takes place in the future.

 - The hero of their story can be anyone — an elementary student, an astronaut, a superhero, etc.

 - The hero must encounter or use at least one “futuristic thing” that the students find amusing or interesting (flying cars, robot dogs, teleportation, and so on).

 - The goal here is for the students to actively engage in thinking about the ways in which science, technology, engineering, and mathematics can change the world they live in.

 - Depending on your class size and length, aim for 15-20 minutes of writing and illustration time.

-Once the students have completed their comics, ask for volunteers to share.
+Once the students have completed their educational comics, ask for volunteers to share.
 After each group has shared, ask clarifying questions to the class regarding what sort of technology the comic has shown (and whether they, too, would like a robot cat!).